 How is HPAI spread?

-- HPAI is spread through fecal dropping or nasal discharge of an infected bird, which contaminates dust and soil.
+- HPAI is spread through fecal dropping or nasal discharge of an infected bird, which contaminates the environment.

 - People can carry the virus on their shoes, clothes, equipment and vehicles.